Prospective Graduate Students

 The psychology department at UTM offers courses for students to gain credit towards their degree while helping to conduct research in a lab.
 Courses require enrollment at certain times of the year along with an application that is approved by a principal investigator.
 Dr. Fukuda is willing to discuss research opportunities with students who are currently participating in the lab as research assistants.

 Information about the Research Opportunity Program (ROP) and the Independent Research Projects (IRP) can be found below.
 Please note that these are unpaid positions.
-The paid opportunities in this lab are work studies which are usually assigned during the summer.
+The paid opportunities in this lab are work studies which are usually assigned during the summer semester.
 Please contact Dr. Fukuda if you are interested in a work study.